skeeto/skeeto.github.com/_posts/2016-11-17-A-Magnetized-Needle-and-a-Steady-Hand.markdown

 of a 32-bit region of memory.
 With two register operands, both encodings are equally valid, both have the same length (2 bytes), and neither is canonical, so the decision is entirely arbitrary.
-Let's pick the first one, opcode 0x31, since its listed first.
+Let's pick the first one, opcode 0x31, since it's listed first.

 The "/r" after the opcode means the register-only operand ("r32" in both cases) will be specified in the ModR/M byte.
 This is the byte